masteryder/convoke-the-spirits/README.md

 ### Shortcuts I took

-- The app doesn't care about hand / deck size or cards in hand / deck
+- The app doesn't care about deck size or cards in deck
 - There are no minion types
 - Cards can have keywords such as "rush" multiple times